Powering the future of connected healthcare

 Improving access, quality and cost of healthcare services for detained patients: HMPPS

 Visionable has been fully approved by Her Majesty’s Prison and Probation Service’s IT Management and Security team to deliver telemedicine consultations in its facilities.

 The secure, encrypted version of Visionable links each of its prisons to local hospitals, allowing them to reduce the number of physical hospital visits made by prisoners.

 Visionable is being used in

-prisons and young offenders’ institutes
+young offenders’ institutes